laboyd001/documentation/events/events_addtowaitlist_api.md

 **Success Message:** If the API request was successful, the following response message will be returned:
 ```
 {
-  "sessionAttendeeIds" : [ "a18f4000002ZOsRAAW", "a18f4000002ZOsSAAW" ],
+  "message" : "All Sessions were successfully waitlisted for the Attendee.",
-  "message" : "All Sessions were successfully waitlisted for the Attendee."
+  "sessionAttendeeIds" : [ "a18f4000002ZOsRAAW", "a18f4000002ZOsSAAW" ]
 }
 ```